Guild Wars 2: Reception

 Time listed Guild Wars 2 as the top video game of 2012.
 Editor Matt Peckham noted that "Guild Wars 2 is one of those rare games that unexpectedly knocks your life off-kilter, like a meteoroid banging into a satellite"...
 [It has] the feel of a living world, and the sort of compulsive anywhere-you-go playability other MMOs only dream of."

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Guild Wars 2 for "Role-Playing/Massively Multiplayer Game of the Year".